 We had a close call where we thought our 3 year old would have to go in for an inhaler but were able to get the mucus to break up with the babies Zarbee’s and some essential oils in the diffuser.
 Had we not gotten her congestion under control we would have used Teledoc to get her an inhaler to help clear her lungs like I was given often as a child.
-Hospitals are asking patients with the flu to NOT come in unless it becomes an emergency but, I am not willing to take risks with something claiming the lives of so many this year so if it had gotten too bad I would have used to local Emergency room for a chest x-ray and treatment.
+Hospitals are asking patients with the flu to NOT come in unless it becomes an emergency but, I am not willing to take risks with something claiming the lives of so many this year so if it had gotten too bad I would have used to the local Emergency room for a chest x-ray and treatment.

 While many are rushing to get Tamiflu it is selling out every time it comes into stock and has some nasty side effects showing up including hallucinations.
 I do not recommend using Tamiflu on your child but if your local pharmacy has Oscillococcinum in stock it can greatly reduce your time with the flu and the symptoms making it well worth hunting down.

-If you find yourself in the unfortunate situation of having a child get the flu keep you can help their Dr by keeping a log of symptoms, temperature readings, and medication dosages.
-Not only is this handy if your child must go in for medical care, it is a lifesaver when balancing multiple sick children.
+If you find yourself in the unfortunate situation of having a child get the flu to keep you can help their Dr by keeping a log of symptoms, temperature readings, and medication dosages.
+Not only is this handy if your child must go in for medical care, but it is also a lifesaver when balancing multiple sick children.
 Keeping a log allowed me even in the fog of illness myself to anticipate the needs each child would have next to help keep them comfortable while the battled the flu.

 If your child falls in with the flu you can comfort them with some of these quick tips.